Jonahjohnzon/alx-higher_level_programming/0x00-python-hello_world/README.md

 5-print_string.py : Complete this source code in order to print 3 times a string stored in the variable str 6-concat.py : Complete this source code to print Welcome to Holberton School!
 7-edges.py : Complete this source code
+8-concat_edges.py : Complete this source code to print object-oriented programming with Python, followed by a new line.